Mortem-Metallum/xsh/README.md

-Its Xsh.
+Its X shell.
 Its a UNIX shell.

-There's not much to say about it.
-You can run commands like echo, cd, clear, whoami, and pwd.
-It is also able to execute other programs.
-I have not given it the ability to execute an .xshrc file or even any Xsh script, BUT I will eventually.
+It combines commands like echo, whoami, and pwd that are usually separate programs, into the shell directly, like BusyBox.
+It is unable to do (as of now):
+    1. Execute scripts or an .xshrc
+    2. You cannot use the arrow keys to use a previous command
+    3. To be production ready (yet)

+BUT I will implement these things in a later release eventually (maybe v2.0.0-stable?).